mathspp/mathspp/pages/02.blog/01.pydonts/deep-unpacking/item.en.md

 ValueError: not enough values to unpack (expected 4, got 2)
 ```

-Our use of parenthesis in `(r, g, b)` tells Python we actually want to go into
+Our use of parentheses in `(r, g, b)` tells Python we actually want to go into
 the nested structure of `colour_info`.

-This might be clearer if we actually include the outer set of parenthesis that
+This might be clearer if we actually include the outer set of parentheses that
 is usually omitted:

 ```py